Clavius4/Clavius4/README.md

 </div>

-<h1 align="center">Hi 👋, I'm Christian Stewart</h1>
+<h1 align="center">Hi 👋, I'm Paul Thomas</h1>
-<h3 align="center">An emerging developer from the Philippines.</h3>
+<h3 align="center">An emerging software developer from Tanzania.</h3>
-<p align="center">I am currently an incoming 4th Year Computer Science Student from the University of San Carlos.
-Focused mainly on creating Web designs and Graphic designs but I am open to Mobile Development projects as well.
-I have worked with basic HTML, CSS, and JS projects.
-React, Svelte, & Flutter are my current development choices (a little rusty but I can manage!).
+<p align="center">I am currently a 3rd Year Software Engineering Student from the University of Dodoma.
+                            Focused Mainly on developing Mobile applications(and Games), Web designs and Graphic designs as well as security penetration testing.
+                            I have worked with basic HTML, CSS, and JS projects with Vue, Quasar, Laravel and Django frameworks and GraphQl APIs.
+                            React, React Native, & Flutter are my current development choices.
 Traditional and Digital graphics are within my capabilities.</p>

 <details>
   <summary>🧑 More about Me!</summary>